The righteous thrive like a palm tree and grow like a cedar tree in Lebanon.

 I’m no longer wilting.
 My circumstances have remained the same, but my roots have vastly changed.
 May I never again be rooted in my own self, but instead ground myself in Jesus: the rock, the One who will forever sustain me.

-Grab your Summer (in) the Psalms Devotional Journal for just $7.99!
-It includes forty selections from Psalms, twenty corresponding devotions from the (in)courage Devotional Bible, and reflection questions to use alongside the daily readings.
+Click here to purchase the printed Summer (in) the Psalms 40-Day Devotional Journal for just $7.99!
+This beautiful printed journal, only available on Amazon, includes forty days of reading selections from Psalms, twenty full devotions from the (in)courage Devotional Bible, and daily reflection questions with lined pages for journaling your answers.
+This journal is an all-inclusive, one stop shop for your Summer (in) the Psalms journey!